 So, if we unpack this a little bit more by just thinking about two interwoven layers or dimensions of call or vocation, each of us have a fundamental vocation to love, serve, and reverence God.
 We saw that in the Principle and Foundation.
 We're called to serve God, to give glory to God.
 And given that fundamental vocation, and the person that I am, and the life circumstances in which I find myself, I will need to discern what container will best help me to live [00:22:00] that out.
 Is it as a married person, as an ordained person, as a single person?
 What way of living, or to use Ignatius's language, what state of life will allow me to best live out that fundamental vocation to love and serve and reverence God?

-Herbert Alonso suggests that the exercises help me to come to a sense of my personal vocation, that we can come to discover God's will in the arrangement or ordering or orientation for my life, which is my unrepeatable uniqueness.
+Herbert Alphonso suggests that the exercises help me to come to a sense of my personal vocation, that we can come to discover God's will in the arrangement or ordering or orientation for my life, which is my unrepeatable uniqueness.
 Uniqueness, the name by which God calls me, and we touched on this before; this is my deepest or truest self.
 This is woven into the history of my faith journey and if you look at your life, you'll see that there is a kind of golden thread that weaves its way through your experience.

 We might be called to do [00:23:00] many different ministries.
 A pastor might be called to preach and write and counsel and give spiritual accompaniment, but the particular flavor and texture of that call, their call, will be unique.
 It will be different to anyone else's, and often there's a particular word or phrase that resonates with our sense of who we are called to be in the world.